-At the same time, the first Continental Congress met in Philadelphia.
+At the same time, the First Continental Congress met in Philadelphia.
 A committee was formed to air their grievances to the Crown.
 The delegates also resolved to establish a national boycott, that would be enforced by local Committees of Safety organized by the Provincial Congresses.
-In Massachusetts the Committee of Safety began coordinating the accumulation of weapons and other military supplies.
+In Massachusetts, the Committee of Safety began coordinating the accumulation of weapons and other military supplies.

 In order to secure an arms cache, on April 19, 1775, General Thomas Gage dispatched troops from Boston to an armory in nearby Concord.
 The troops were intercepted at the Lexington town green by local militia.
-The militia was outnumbered and fell back, allowing the British to proceeded.
+The militia was outnumbered and fell back, allowing the British to proceed.
 Fortunes then turned as the British forces were routed in a second confrontation.
 The British suffered heavy casualties as they were chased back to Boston.
 The colonists had Gage bottled up in Boston Harbor.
-All of the colonies raised militias in response to this attack, and helped form a siege line that restricted the movement of Gage’s troops.
+All of the colonies raised militias in response to this attack and helped form a siege line that restricted the movement of Gage’s troops.